ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 Apple's Menlo, the default system font from Snow Leopard to El Capitan, is in turn based on DejaVu with little modification.
-In fact, in the following picture you can see that Apple's Menlo barely changed from DejaVu Sans Mono, except for the lower position of the asterisk, the enlargement of quotes and periods, and changing a dotted zero to a slashed zero.
+In fact, in the following picture you can see that Apple's Menlo barely changed anything from DejaVu Sans Mono, except for the lower position of the asterisk, the enlargement of quotes and periods, and changing a dotted zero to a slashed zero.
 The differences are highlighted in red for DejaVu and cyan for Menlo.

 ![Menlo vs. DejaVu](http://luc.devroye.org/DejaVuSansMono-vs-AppleMenloSansMono--both-based-on-BitstreamVeraSansMono-2011.png){: width="300"}
 _Source: http://luc.devroye.org/fonts.html_